dankamongmen/emc230x-esp-idf/README.md

 eliminate the need for a tachometer interrupt, offload tach-based PWM management, and force the tach signal to the SMBus voltage.

+The EMC2301 and both models of the EMC2302 have fixed SMBus addresses, but the EMC2302 and EMC2305 support six different ones based on the address select pin.

 [![Component Registry](https://components.espressif.com/components/dankamongmen/emc230x/badge.svg)](https://components.espressif.com/components/dankamongmen/emc230x)